nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Hour | 3

 > **Tips:** <br>
-> - If you do not explicitly state the time, the date will be assumed to be within the next 24 hours <br>
+> - If you do not explicitly state the date, the date will be assumed to be within the next 24 hours <br>
-> - If you do not explicitly state the date, the time will be assumed to be the current time of the day
+> - If you do not explicitly state the time, the time will be assumed to be the current time of the day
+> - If you do not explicitly state the year, the year will be assumed to be the current year
-> - The start time and remind time must be earlier or equal to the end time
+> - Note that the start time and remind time must be earlier or equal to the end time

 **More examples:**